networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 cd ~/networknt
 git clone https://github.com/networknt/light-example-4j.git
 ```

-In order to start three instances with different https ports, we need to overwrite the `httpsPort` in server.yml, which is located at proxy-backend/src/main/resources/config folder with an external values.yml file.
+To start three instances with different HTTPS ports, we need to overwrite the `httpsPort` in server.yml, which is located at proxy-backend/src/main/resources/config folder with an external values.yml file.
 The following is the default one generated based on the config.json file.
-As you can see, HTTP is disabled, and https is enabled and listen to 8443 port.
+As you can see, HTTP is disabled, and HTTPS is enabled and listen to port 8443.

 ```yaml